The Execution of the Doge Marino Faliero: Artistic style and influences

 The painting's dramatic character can additionally be linked to hints of Gothic Aesthetism and attributed to Delacroix’s fascination with Gothic horror (which is traced back to his teenage years).
-Orientalist accents are also present throughout the paintings - attributed to the coupling of the apparently Venetian setting and the Turkish executioner.
+Orientalist accents are also present throughout the painting, especially in the Venetian setting and the Turkish executioner.

 Classical conventions prioritize balanced and harmonious artworks where compositions depict idealized forms and actions (via structure and symmetry), centered around a fixed number of figures.
 However, Delacroix departed from this set of rules by illustrating an enigmatic and dynamic scene.
 Rather than illustrating a central action such as the execution of Faliero, Delacroix highlights the psychological confrontation between the Venetian nobility and the people.
 The grand staircase serves as a physical element that separates the two groups and underlines the manner in which Delacroix blends historical events with Romantic drama.

-George Mras summarizes how Delacroix embraces atmospheric ambiguity, "By relinquishing Classical ideals of order, measure, and perfection, in favor of exaggerations and lapses from correctness, modern art (i.e., post-Antique art) achieved a new and equally valid mode of expression in which vague, intangible, and fundamentally inexplicable content becomes the prime concern of the artist."
-Delacroix’s attention to spectator engagement further highlights his adherence to Romantic sentiments as he places emotional and imaginative impacts at the forefront of his work.
-Delacroix “preserved his attempt to make sketchlike technique an expressive device - a visual stimulus intended to activate the spectator's imagination into creative response".
-Such decision can be viewed as an extending invitation provided by Delacroix, urging his viewers to truly engage with his painting and consider its multifaceted dimensions (including as compositional, historical, political, theatrical, and aesthetic components).
+George Mras summarizes how Delacroix embraces atmospheric ambiguity: "By relinquishing Classical ideals of order, measure, and perfection, in favor of exaggerations and lapses from correctness, modern art (i.e., post-Antique art) achieved a new and equally valid mode of expression in which vague, intangible, and fundamentally inexplicable content becomes the prime concern of the artist."
+Delacroix’s attention to spectator engagement further highlights his adherence to Romantic focus on emotional and imaginative effects.
+Delacroix, according to Lee Johnson, “preserved his attempt to make sketchlike technique an expressive device—a visual stimulus intended to activate the spectator's imagination into creative response".